[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 TABLE OF CONTENTS

-A digital transformation roadmap serves as a strategic plan that outlines all the steps an organization must take to transition from its current state to a desired future.
-It helps businesses align technology with objectives, ensuring that each investment in tech supports the goals the organization strives to achieve.
+A digital transformation roadmap is more than just a plan - it’s a strategic blueprint for guiding your organization from its current state to a future of greater efficiency, innovation, and competitiveness.
+It helps you align technology with business objectives, ensuring that each investment in tech supports the goals the organization strives to achieve.
 Moreover, it optimizes the entire digitization process by streamlining operations, increasing efficiency, and promoting productivity within teams responsible for software modernization.

 A roadmap is also the best way to control budget and project scope.
 It provides clear direction and crucial milestones while allowing decision-makers to monitor and manage costs, as well as estimate potential timelines.
 Every company that wants to facilitate the development of new, modern products and services, should have a roadmap for digital transformation that showcases all the essential resources and activities to cover.